MellowNight/MellowNight.github.io/_posts/2023-01-10-firstpost.md

 5. restore EFLAGS and re enable IF
 6. set RBX to RIP
 7. set RCX to RSP
-8. return and jump back to RBX
+8. return and jump to RBX

 ## Features